 It wasn’t long before Marcus started investigating the possibility of bringing Reclaiming STEM to the East Coast.
-When she pitched the idea to Graduate School Deans Cari Moorhead and Dovev Levine, she was met with immediate support, including financial support from the Graduate School, the American Geophysical Union, and others.
+When she pitched the idea to UNH Graduate School Deans Cari Moorhead and Dovev Levine, she was met with immediate support, including financial support from the graduate school, the American Geophysical Union and others.

 “Speakers were found from our shared networks as well as from help from the robust scientific Twitter community,” Marcus said.
 “We intentionally looked for speakers who would represent and share the background of the students we hoped to recruit—scientists of color, indigenous scientists, queer and LBGTQIA+ identifying scientists, and scientists with disabilities.”

-Thus, on September 21, 2019, students, faculty, and staff from a variety of disciplines, backgrounds, and institutions gathered on the University of New Hampshire campus for the first Reclaiming STEM East Coast Meeting.
+Thus, on Sept.
+21, 2019, students, faculty and staff from a variety of disciplines, backgrounds and institutions gathered on the University of New Hampshire campus for the first Reclaiming STEM East Coast meeting.

 Among the various speakers was Adriana L. Romero-Olivares, Postdoctoral Diversity and Innovation Scholar at UNH.
 Romero-Olivares gave a keynote on her experience as a woman of color in STEM, encouraging attendees to explore avenues for activism through science with the ultimate goal of decolonizing systems of oppression.